fwiko/bind-keylogger/README.md

 help command - displays the list of available commands
 ```
-Server:> help
+bind-logger:> help

                sessions | List all active sessions.
       logs <session_id> | Display the logs of specified session.
- save <session_id> | Save the logs of specified session to a file
+      save <session_id> | Save the logs of specified session to a file.
                    help | Display this list.
+                options | Display a list of variable options.
+ set <variable> <value> | Change the value of one of the available options.
+                    run | Run the keylogger connection listener
+                   kill | Stop a specified session/client connection.
                    exit | Shutdown listener server and close all sessions.
 ```
 sessions command - session_id | client_address:client_port | log_length
 ```
-Server:> sessions
+bind-logger:> sessions
  1 | 127.0.0.1:8464 | 10
  2 | 127.0.0.1:9283 | 152
 ```
 logs command - displays the logs of specified session
 ```
-Server:> logs 1
+bind-logger:> logs 1

 Keyboard logs from - Session 1 (127.0.0.1:8464)
 --------------------------------